Product & Defect Policy

 The table below serves as our reference guide.
 It allows us to provide fair resolutions for genuine defects, while also clarifying natural variations and characteristics that are part of the production process.

-Issue Reported Classification
+Issue Reported

 Explanation / Notes